frgomes/hyena/README.rst

 less easily with your thumb instead, which is your strongest finger.
 Also, since ``CapsLock`` maps to ``Fn`` key, and since you will use your left pinky to press ``CapsLock``, it is possibly a good idea to define an alternate ``Fn`` key.
 For this reason, we also define
 ``Menu`` as and additional ``Fn`` key.

+In addition, layout HYENA was designed specially focusing Emacs users.
+It's based on MINIGURU_, which is already excellent, but also provides Emacs users additional flexibility given that the vast majority of functions are available on both sides of the layout.

 About CarpalX